Kiran Singh: Family background

-Kiran was married to Indian actor and producer Sujit Kumar soon after she got her undergraduate degree and remained married to him from 1970 until her death in 2005.
+Kiran married Indian film actor and producer Sujit Kumar in 1970 soon after she got her undergraduate degree.
+The couple remained married until her death in 2005.
 Sujit's death trailed Kiran's death by about five years.
 Their son, Jatin Kumar, continued their legacy in the film industry when he became the co-producer of the film Aetbaar.

 Film career

 In the early 1980s Kiran Singh commenced her film career with her spouse Sujit Kumar when they jointly founded Shiv Bhakti Films.
 The company debuted in film production through the 1984 Bhojpuri film Paan Khaye Saiyan Hamaar, directed by Sujit Kumar and also starring Sujit in the lead role.
 The film's story was written by Kiran and marked her debut as a story writer in the Indian film industry.

 The company's second project was Anubhav which was released in 1986.
 Once again Sujit played an important acting role in the film, but this time it was a character role.
 The leading roles in the film were performed by Shekhar Suman, Padmini Kolhapure and Richa Sharma.
 The film marked the first Hindi-language film made by Shiv Bhakti Films.
 It also marked the introduction of Kiran Singh as a producer together with Sujit Kumar.
 In 2015, almost 19 years after it was released, Anubhav was included in the list of Bollywood's five best sex comedies by the Daily News & Analysis (DNA), a newspaper affiliated with Zee News.